canghel3/telemetry/README.md

 ### Telemetry package

 A simple logging package.
-A
-Version 1.1.0 is safe for concurrency use.
+Version 1.1.0 is safe for concurrent use.
 Version 1.0.1 is usable, but is not concurrency safe.

 ```bash